 At the heart of every truly customer-centric product team is an excellent customer feedback collection strategy.
 Unless you’ve resigned to going the way of Myspace, you absolutely cannot make feedback an afterthought.
-Fortunately, getting useful customer feedback is not nearly as difficult as it sounds–here’s a few strategies the genius product teams at companies like Etsy, Facebook, and Pardot have used to capture actionable customer feedback:
+Fortunately, getting useful customer feedback is not nearly as difficult as it sounds–here are a few strategies the genius product teams at companies like Etsy, Facebook, and Pardot have used to capture actionable customer feedback:

 1. Talk to your customer support team